Honor guard, cannon as former President Bush begins last trip to Washington

 He failed to win a second term after breaking a no-new-taxes pledge.

 Trump has ordered the federal government to close on Wednesday and both the New York Stock Exchange and Nasdaq will be closed on Wednesday in observance.
-U.S. bond and options markets were also due to be closed, with energy and foreign exchange markets expected to remain open. [nL1N1Y80ZP]
+U.S. bond and options markets were also due to be closed, with energy and foreign exchange markets expected to remain open.

 Remembrances to George and Barbara Bush sprang up in the neighborhood where he made his home, at a memorial to President Bush at a city park and at the airport named in his honor.